Who are we?

 Where are we?

-We operate out of two locations in the Marylebone area in London: The Harley Street Clinic on Harley Street and The Great Portland Hospital on Great Portland street.
+We operate out of two locations in London: The Cromwell Hospital in South Kensington and The Great Portland Hospital on Great Portland street.
 Our aim is to provide the best possible orthopaedic service to all of our patients regardless of where they see us.

 If your child is experiencing any pain consistent with the conditions listed above, contact us to book an appointment at one of our London clinics as soon as possible.

 Portland Hospital is conveniently located closely to Regent’s Park Station (Bakerloo line), Great Portland Street (Metropolitan line) and Warren street (Northern and Victoria Lines).
-Our Harley Street base is also within walking distance of Oxford Circus (Bakerloo, Central and Victoria lines) and Bond Street (Central and Jubilee lines).
+Our Cromwell base is accessible from Earl’s Court station (District and Piccadilly lines), Gloucester Road station (Circle and District Lines) and High Street Kensington station (Circle and District Lines).